a complete chapter excerpt from:

-“Underlying Data” is exploration from my Datascrapers series
+“Underlying Data” -an exploration from my Datascrapers data art series

 Storytellers are expert at creating vast, captivating landscapes for their tales to inhabit.
 To me, there’s no place more vast and captivating than New York City, with its gigantic, gleaming skyscrapers and endless spaces to explore.
 When seen in person, the scale of those buildings is truly humbling.
 It’s with that sense of scale in mind that I created a “data art” series called Datascrapers in 2016.

 This work evolved from me exploring U.S. census data sets in a visualization tool.
 The data set contained information about level of education, income, and geographic region, among many other facets.
 As I visualized data in various ways three-dimensionally, the imagery became very reminiscent of skyscrapers in my beloved NYC.

 Overlaying the data constructs onto the NYC skyline aligned my approach

 The more I looked at the data from different camera angles and with various color palettes applied, the social implications of the data’s foundation began to seep through.
 I was seeing thematic statements of inequity and struggle within the thousands of data points.
 Socially-tinged messages bled from the artwork (at least to me).
 There was a story of struggle that needed to be told through data in the form of artwork, at least to me.
 It was very moving at the time I was working on it, and remains one of my favorite envisioning pieces.

 But, it wasn’t until after I had completed the series that I realized the better way to get the social themes within Datascrapers across to people — they needed to be experienced firsthand.
 These data forms should exist as giant, looming holograms that you could walk through to see and feel the impact of the thousands of individual stories represented by those census datapoints.

 Data wants to be free they say.
 I think it also wants to reflect its own magnitude.